 Cities like New York and Los Angeles are known for their communities, but most don’t consider the Southern city’s Koreatown.
 As a lifelong resident of the city, it took me nearly three decades to find it myself.

-The Korean Businesses
+The Korean Businesses in Atlanta

 The city’s Korean population first began to rise in the 1980s and 90s.
 Since then it’s become five times what it once was.
 Businesses catering to these newly arrived Atlantans popped up, including churches and grocery stores like Super H Mart.
 Korean beauty products can also be purchased at Super H Mart.